ShaneSwezey/EmployeeService/README.md

 # EmployeeService
 ASP.net Restful Web Service

-This is an on going project of me learning on how to create an ASP.net Restful web service.
+This is an on going project of mine, in which I am learning to create an ASP.net Restful web service.